galanodel2010/ee462/Project_1/README.md

 Fig. 1: The DC-motor drive system

+## Project Content

+#### Part A: Modeling

+Obtain the **analytical model** of this system using pen&paper, (you do not need include it in the project report, but you will use this model in the next parts).
+The content of your model will include, but not limited to, terminal voltage equation, back emf equation, torque balance, acceleration equation etc.

+I. Construct a model of this system using **simple Simulink blocks**, such as constant, product, sum, gain, integrator etc. In this part, you are not allowed to use any electrical equipment blocks, SimScape, and SimPowerSystem toolbox.

+II.
+Construct a model of this system using only **voltage or current sources** (dependent or independent), and **passive elements** (resistors, inductors and capacitors).
+In this part, you will use SimPowerSystem toolbox, but not use the DC motor block.

+III.
+Construct a model of this system using the **DC motor** block and other blocks in the SimPowerSystem, and SimScape toolbox.

+#### Part B: Analysis

+You will analyze three models that you have constructed using the conditions given below.
+First make sure, all three models' results are consistent with each other.
+Plot the following and comment on the variation of each variable, and explain as detailed as possible.

+1. Apply rated voltages to both armature and field winding (if applicable).
+Obtain the following variations against time.
+Make sure that the system reaches the steady state.

+   * Motor speed and torque
+   * Back-emf voltage and current
+   * Motor torque and load torque
+   * Motor speed and load speed
+   * Overall system efficiency

+2. Decrease the armature voltage to its 50% when the system is operating at its steady state at the rated values.

+   *	Motor speed and torque
+   *	Armature voltage, current and electric power (comment on the operating mode)
+   *	Motor torque and load torque
+   *	Motor speed and load speed

+3. Design a voltage controller such that the start-up armature current never exceeds 150% of its rated value (use a simple controlled voltage source, do not use power electronic circuits yet in this project).

+   *  Motor speed and torque
+   *  Armature voltage and current

+#### Part C: Comments
+1.

 ## Deadline:
 27/03/2017 23:59

 ## HINTS:

 * When constructing the models, go **step-by-step**.
 Do not try to implement the whole model at once, expect it to work without any problems.
-* Always be aware to use correct **units**.
+* Always be aware to use **correct units**.
-* Understand the **analytical model** before constructing the models
+* Understand the **analytical model** before constructing the models.
-* If you have any problems in a step, you can always [open an issue in GitHub](https://guides.github.com/features/issues/) for online feedback, or visit the course assistant in the office hours.
+* If you have any problems with your models, you can always [open an issue in GitHub](https://guides.github.com/features/issues/) for online feedback, or visit the course assistant in the office hours.

 ## Submission